 Ramadan takes place in the ninth month in the Islamic calendar.
 It’s the time that Muslims believe that God (Allah) revealed the Koran (the Islamic holy book) to the Prophet Muhammad.

-In 2017, Ramadan will take place from May 27th and will last for 30 days.
+In 2018, Ramadan will take place from May 15th until June 14th.
 During this time Muslims observing Ramadan fast during daylight hours.

 The idea is to reach a heightened sense of spirituality and feel closer to God, hence why Muslims take Ramadan very seriously.

 To mark the end of a month of sacrifices, Muslims then celebrate Eid.
 Fantastic parties, colourful parades and breathtaking firework displays are just a few things we love about the festival of Eid.